zapier/visual-builder/docs/_cli_tutorials/hydration.md

 ## How Do I use Dehydration?

-Check out our [example files app](https://github.com/zapier/zapier-platform-example-app-files) for an example of file dehydration in action with a working Zapier demo integration.
+Check out our [example "files" app](https://github.com/zapier/zapier-platform/tree/master/example-apps/files) for an example of file dehydration in action with a working Zapier demo integration.
 You can even initialize a Zapier app based on that repo by entering ``zapier init . --template=files`` in Terminal.

 ***